 Let’s not forget Santa:

-• Much is made throughout the film that Buffalo Bill is making a suit.
+- Much is made throughout the film about how Buffalo Bill is making a suit.
 Implicit in this is that he is making a Santa Claus suit so he can be a Santa at the mall, which is a homonym for “maul,” which is what Buffalo Bill does to his victims.
 Some theorize that Buffalo Bill was making an ugly-skin sweater to wear to an ugly-skin-sweater-themed holiday party.

 Christmas symbols and metaphors are plentiful in this Christmas film: